OOParish/BookingDesign/README.md

 # Booking Site using SASS and Flex 💻🌐

+Welcome to my repository for the Booking Site project!
+This project was created as part of my studies in the Advance CSS course on Udemy, and it serves as a repository for the site I built during the course.

 ## Purpose 🎯

-The purpose of this project is to create a booking site that allows users to book accommodations, flights, and rental cars all in one place.
-The site is designed to be user-friendly and visually appealing, making the booking process as easy and enjoyable as possible.
+This project is a booking site for travel accommodations built with SASS and Flexbox.
+It utilizes HTML, CSS, and JavaScript to create a responsive and user-friendly interface for users to book their travel accommodations.

 ## Technology 🔧

-The site is built using HTML, CSS, and JavaScript, with a heavy emphasis on SASS and Flexbox.
+The site is built using HTML, CSS, with a heavy emphasis on SASS and Flexbox.
 SASS is used to make the styling process more efficient and organized, while Flexbox is used to create a responsive layout that adapts to different screen sizes.

+Some of the key technologies and tools used in this project include:

+- HTML
+- CSS
+- SASS
+- Visual Studio Code
+- GitHub

 ## Features 🚀